 - Lump sum payments withdrawn from an approved fund at retirement age, death, or permanent incapacity.

 - A scholarship, bursary, or maintenance for education.

 - A pension received from an approved fund.

 - A dividend declared from farming income for the first five years the distributing company commences farming.

-- Ex-gratia payments to a spouse, child, or dependant on the death of an employee.
+- Ex-gratia payments to a spouse, child, or dependent on the death of an employee.

 - Lump sum payments paid to an employee on loss of office on medical grounds.

 - A dividend declared by a company listed on the Lusaka Securities Exchange to an individual.

 - Dividends declared by a company engaged in the assembly of motor vehicles, motor cycles, and bicycles for five years from the declaration of the first dividend.

 - Certain payments to government employees, members of the armed forces, etc.